mr-imaginativ3/perlego-download-gladstone/README.md

 Mr Imaginativ3

 Any questions will be answered by updating this guide or the video.
-If I didn't answer it is because your technical level is too low and I don't have time to answer.
+If I didn't answer it is because #1 your technical level is too low and I don't have time to answer #2 the question is already answered in the RAEDME or video.
+Have another careful look.